-- third party compliance: ensuring privacy compliance from all third parties Servier works with which process Data Subject’s personal information on our behalf.
+- third party compliance: ensuring privacy compliance from all third parties Servier works with which process your personal information on our behalf.

-- Personal information means information or an opinion, whether true or not, that identifies a Data Subject, or from which a Data Subject’s identity can be easily determined.
-It includes information such as name, age, gender and contact details.
+- Personal information means information or an opinion, whether true or not, that identifies you, or from which your identity can be easily determined.
+It includes information such as your name, age, gender and contact details.

-- Processing means any operation performed upon on a Data Subject’s personal information, whether or not by automated means, such as the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of a Data Subject’s personal information
+- Processing means any operation performed on your personal information, whether or not by automated means, such as the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of your personal information

-- Sensitive information is a subset of personal information and includes information or an opinion on a Data Subject’s race or ethnic origin, political opinions, membership of political, professional or trade associations or trade unions, religious beliefs, sexual orientation, criminal record, state of physical or mental health or medical history.
+- Sensitive information is a subset of personal information and includes information or an opinion on your race or ethnic origin, political opinions, membership of political, professional or trade associations or trade unions, religious beliefs, sexual orientation, criminal record, state of physical or mental health or medical history.